-The CCAFS Mitigation Options Tool (CCAFS-MOT) estimates greenhouse gas emissions from various crops (e.g. barley, maize, sugar cane), crop groups (e.g. vegetables, legumes) and livestock production in different regions.
-By bringing together several different empirical models to estimate GHG emissions, CCAFS-MOT provides policy-makers across the globe with the reliable information needed to make informed decisions about emissions reductions within agriculture.
+The CCAFS Mitigation Options Tool (CCAFS-MOT) estimates greenhouse gas emissions from multiple crops (e.g. barley, maize, sugar cane), crop groups (e.g. vegetables, legumes) and livestock based on data specific to different regions by bringing together several empirical models to estimate GHG emissions.
+CCAFS-MOT provides policy-makers across the globe with the fast, accessible, and reliable information needed to make informed decisions about emissions reductions within agriculture.

 Although a number of GHG calculators already exist CCAFS-MOT is distinct because it:

-- Ranks the most effective mitigation options for 34 different crops according to their mitigation potential, and in relation to current management practices and climate and soil characteristics.
+- Ranks the most effective mitigation options for dozens of different crops according to mitigation potential, and in relation to current management practices and climate and soil characteristics.

 - Runs in Excel.